-ESP32-S3 Super Mini Development Board Pinout and Technical Specifications
+ESP32-S3 Super Mini Development Board

 Code name: ESP32S3_DEV

 ESP32-S3 Super Mini development board is based on esp32s3 microcontroller and uses xtensa architecture.
-This development board has a maximum CPU frequency of 240 MHz and a flash size of 4MB.
+This board has a maximum CPU frequency of 240 MHz and a flash size of 4MB.

-π ESP32-S3 Super Mini Description
+About ESP32-S3 Super Mini

 π The ESP32-S3 SuperMini is a compact and powerful IoT development board based on the Espressif ESP32-S3 WiFi/Bluetooth dual-mode chip.
 Featuring a dual-core Xtensa LX7 processor running up to 240 MHz, it delivers impressive performance for your embedded projects. β‘